department-of-veterans-affairs/vets-website/va-gov/pages/health-care/order-hearing-aid-batteries-prosthetic-socks.md

 [Find out how to apply for VA health care](/health-care/apply/application/).

-**And you’ll need to have a premium DS Logon account** (used for eBenefits and milConnect).
+**And you’ll need to have a Premium DS Logon account** (used for eBenefits and milConnect).

-If you don’t have a premium **DS Logon** account, find out how to create or upgrade an account on eBenefits.<br>
+If you don’t have a Premium **DS Logon** account, find out how to create or upgrade an account on eBenefits.<br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=hearing-aid-batteries-and-prosthetic-socks).

 </div>